Tune In to Safe Listening

 JOIN THE NETWORK OF EAR AWARE PROFESSIONALS

-To Musicians, Sound Engineers, Venue Operators and Support Staff who cannot imagine playing music at or below 85 dB:
+To Musicians, Sound Engineers, Venue Operators, and Support Staff who feel 85 dB just isn’t realistic:

 Smart Steps for Sound Health.
 We hope for you to: